-Before jacking the car you will need to break the wheel nuts hold on the wheel.
-This means loosening them.
-DO NOT loosen them all the way, just enough so that the nuts are no longer tight will suffice.
+Before jacking the car, you will need to loosen the wheel nuts holding the wheel.
+DO NOT loosen them all the way, just loosening them enough so that the nuts are no longer tight will suffice.
 If you try to loosen the nuts while the car is jacked up, it will cause the wheel to spin.

 Top Tip: it is always preferable to push downwards on the tool supplied (where possible) to avoid falling backwards if it loosens suddenly.

 Some vehicles, particularly those with aftermarket wheels, have what is known as lock nuts.
 Lock nuts are irregularly shaped wheel nuts that require a specific tool to loosen.
 The lock nut should be supplied to you by either the wheel shop that fitted the wheels for you, or by the previous owner if it is second hand.
 A lock nut is pictured above.

 Now that the wheel nuts have all been loosened, we can jack the car.
 Your car will have a jacking point next to each wheel along the side.
 There will either be a specific slot for your jack to sit into (outlined in your Owner's Manual) or a large rib of folded metal along the sill.
 Pictured below is the more common Steel Rib on a Peugeot.

 If your car has a vehicle-specific slot, be sure that the jack is pushed in as far as it can go and is positioned on the ground securely.
 The location and correct use of the slots if applicable will be detailed in your owner's manual.